jpniederer/Dev-eryday/_drafts/2017-7-30-Weekly-Update-July-23-29.markdown

 On the Next...
 --------
-This week I will submit my myreads homework assignment for review.
-I forked the repo early in the week and made some good progress on the project over the weekend.
-I'm going to hit it hard this week and try to make get the first project in the books.
+Over the next week, I will submit my myreads homework assignment for review.
+I forked the repo early on this week and made some good progress on the project over the weekend.
+I'm going to hit it hard this coming week and try to get the first project in the books.
+The project isn't "due" until September 3, but it's worth getting a out in front of.

 [fun]: https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/table-of-contents
 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents